ggustafsson/IP-Kalkylatorn/README.markdown

 License
 -------
-Based on ipcalc (0.41) created by Krischan Jodies <krischan@jodies.de>.
+Based on ipcalc (0.41) created by Krischan Jodies (krischan at jodies.de).
-Forked and modified by Göran Gustafsson <gustafsson.g@gmail.com>.
+Forked and modified by Göran Gustafsson (gustafsson.g at gmail.com).

 Released under the GNU General Public License, version 2 or later.